-Alternatively English literature must be taken in combination with one other subject within the two-subject moderatorship (TSM) programme.
-TSM is a joint honors programme; both subjects are studied for three years and one subject only is studied in the fourth and final year.
+TR001 - English literature (TSM) is a joint honors programme.
+English literature is combined with one other subject.
+Both subjects are studied for three years and one subject only is studied in the fourth and final year.
+An honors degree is awarded in both subjects.